Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Numerical Experiments

+The reference solutions at different time are given by method of characteristics and Newton's method, which are shown in Fig \ref{fig:Solution_Burgers2D}(d).
+At $t = \frac{1}{\pi}$, there will be two shock waves on $x + y = 2$ and $x + y = 6$.
+The monitor function we use in MMPDE-Net is

-In this example, we uniformly sample $80\times80 \times 15$ points and $400\times400 \times 100$ points in the computational region $\Omega$ as the training set and test set.
-In addition, we also randomly sampled 8000 boundary training points.
-Here are some parameter settings for PINN, which we use has 8 hidden layers with 20 neurons per layer, using tanh as the activation function.
-As for optimization, the Adam optimization method is used and the initial learning rate is 0.0001.
-When training the MS-PINN, we trained PINN 20000 epochs and MMPDE-Net 10000 epochs, where the pre-training of PINN was 5000 epochs and the formal PINN training was 15000 epochs.
-When comparing the experimental results, we compared them with the results using only 60000 epochs of PINN training to show the effectiveness of MMPDE-Net.
+We sample $100\times100 \times 50$ points in $(0,4)^2 \times [0,\frac{1.5}{\pi}]$ and 10000 on the boundary as the training set and $256\times256 \times 100$ points as the test set.
+The main setting parameters are shown in Table \ref{tab:parameter-MMPDENet}.
+For the MS-PINN, we train PINN 130000 epochs and MMPDE-Net 40000 epochs, where 20000 epochs in the pre-training of PINN and 110000 epochs in the formal PINN training.
+We compare the numerical results of MS-PINN with the results obtained by PINN which trained 130000 epochs to show the effectiveness of our method.
+It is worth noting that during the training of the PINN, we force the initial value condition and use the LBFGS method for fine-tuning in the last 30000 training epochs.

-Fig \ref{fig:PINN_Burgers2D} gives a comparison between the reference solution and the approximated solution of the PINN at different times.
-In Fig \ref{fig:Newmesh_Burgers2D}, (a) gives the true solution at t=0.4.
-We constructed the monitor function based on the solution at t=0.4.
-Adaptive sampling was performed with MMPDE-Net, and (b) shows the output sampling points, and we only show $50 \times 50$ points for easy viewing.
-Fig \ref{fig:MMPDEPINN_Burgers2D} shows the comparison between the reference solution and the approximation solution of MS-PINN at different times.
-For a more detailed view, we give Table \ref{tab:Burgers_2D_Results} and Fig \ref{fig:Burgers_2D_Errorline}, which give a comparison of the relative errors of the approximation solutions of PINN and MS-PINN at different times.
+Fig \ref{fig:PINN_Burgers2D} shows the absolute error approximated by PINN at different time.
+Fig \ref{fig:Newmesh_Burgers2D}(a) shows the output sampling points, which is performed at $t=0$ and we only show $50 \times 50$ points for clear viewing.
+Fig \ref{fig:Newmesh_Burgers2D}(b) shows the variation of the loss function for PINN and MS-PINN with different training epochs, where MS-PINN can obtain much lower loss values.
+Fig \ref{fig:MMPDEPINN_Burgers2D} shows the absolute error approximated by MS-PINN at different time.
+For a more detailed view, the relative errors of the approximation solutions of PINN and MS-PINN at different time are shown in Fig \ref{fig:Burgers_2D_Errorline}.
+Our method can attain better results.